dade92/spring-example3/README.md

 It contains both backend and frontend applications.
 FE is done with React + webpack to bundle, while BE is done with spring boot

-## How to build (FE pointing to BE)
+## How to build

+### FE development only

+If you want to just see the UI, go inside the webapp folder and launch `npm run dev`.
+This will use webpack to launch a web server and put inside your js code.
+MirageJs is used to mock rest calls.

+### FE pointing to BE

 - Build for development: inside the webapp application, run `npm run watch`: this will generate the js executables inside the resources/static folder.
 Then launch the application using IDEA.
 - Build for production (not useful for development, is something the pipeline will take care of) run `mvn clean package` and then launch the jar inside the webapp/target folder

-## FE development only

-If you want to just see the UI, go inside the webapp folder and launch `npm run dev`.
-This will use webpack to launch a web server and put inside your js code.
-MirageJs is used to mock rest calls.
+IMPORTANT: at the moment, `mvn clean package` bundles the FE application to run in "production" environment only.
+So, if you run it and then try to run the application locally, you will see the application poiting to prod environment (taken from the /target folder built before using maven).

 ### CI/CD